It’s amazing what a big difference a few little extras can make on a card. For instance, take a look at these two sympathy cards…

 - Use your extra paper scraps to add color to your cards.
 I always seem to end up with these 1/2″ strips that I can’t throw away so I use them to add a little extra color to my cards like the strip of Fresh Fig here.

 - This is a “generic” card that you could use for any occasion.
 Replace the “With Love & Sympathy” with any other greeting from the Itty Bitty Greetings stamp set.
-I recommend buying this one in wood mount because it’s easier to keep track of and not lose any of the little stamps!

 - Step it up by adding some linen thread with a bow and popping your entire floral piece up with Stampin’ Dimensionals when you add it to your card base.